The Swiss Cheese Model for COVID-19 is an excellent mental tool to visualize COVID-19 prevention strategies at the system level, a bird’s eye view.

-3. Each level includes at least two defense layers (slices).
+3. Each level includes at least two defence layers (slices).

 Each level includes at least two layers or strategies (two cheese slices).
 This is not comprehensive and requires modifications.
 These layers carry holes of varying sizes and shapes.
 The holes shift their positions and hence they are dynamic.

-- Micro-level defense layers: Stay at home, face mask, and physical distancing
+- Micro-level defence layers: Stay at home, face mask, and physical distancing

-- Meso – level defense layers: Community support and lockdowns
+- Meso – level defence layers: Community support and lockdowns

-- Macro-level defense layers: Paid sick leave and border control
+- Macro-level defence layers: Paid sick leave and border control

 4. The lower level is dependent upon the adjacent higher level.